Skip to main content

 • The trigger name

-• The schedule or type as a subtitle
+• The schedule or "Webhook" as a subtitle

 • A status dot: green for enabled, gray for disabled

-Dragging a "Cron Schedule" card from the sidebar palette onto the canvas creates a new trigger and opens the trigger drawer for configuration.
+Dragging a trigger card from the sidebar palette onto the canvas creates a new trigger and opens the trigger drawer for configuration.
+The palette offers both "Cron Schedule" and "Webhook" trigger types.

-Clicking a trigger node opens its edit drawer with fields for name, schedule input, timezone, enabled toggle, and start/end dates.
+Clicking a trigger node opens its edit drawer.
+For schedule triggers, this shows fields for name, schedule input, timezone, enabled toggle, and start/end dates.
+For webhook triggers, it shows the name field and the generated webhook URL with a copy button.

 Triggers at top of workflow graph